Ether-YiTseWu/Signals-and-Systems-Experiment/README.md

 ## Classwork 01 :
 >
 - Goal :
-Practice the fundamental usage of MATLAB syntax and the discrete form of plotting.
+Practice the fundamental syntax of MATLAB and the discrete form of plotting.
 >
 - Result :
 ![](https://github.com/tailer954/Signals-and-Systems-Experiment/blob/master/figure/Work01.PNG)